Requests to Delete

 Determine your response.

 - Verify the request.
 This is an important step to avoid responding to fraudulent requests.

 - Determine what data you have on file (if any) and any other third parties/service providers that you need to notify about the request.

 - If you have data on file, confirm which data the requester would like you to delete.

 If you have properly verified the consumer and determined there is data to delete, delete it and notify any other relevant third parties of the request.

 - If there is no data to delete or you meet an exemption to the request under the law, you will not need to delete any data.

-Respond to the request and let the consumer know what actions you have taken and the reasons for doing so.
+Either way, respond to the request within the required timeframe and let the consumer know what actions you have taken (or not) and the reasons for doing so.

-Remember, these are very general guidelines.
+Remember, this is just information and not legal advice.
+We like to leave the legal advice to the professionals.
 We highly recommend you speak with an attorney to confirm you have the right procedures in place.